 When most people hear the words “root canal,” it sends shivers of fear down their spine.
 They imagine an incredibly painful procedure.
 However, there is absolutely nothing to fear if your dentist tells you that you need root canal therapy.
 In fact, it’s quite a comfortable procedure that can both relieve your pain and save your tooth from having to be extracted!
-Keep reading below to learn more about root canals and how both of our dentists, Dr. Fromuth and Dr. Langlois, can ensure your comfort during this treatment.
+Keep reading below to learn more about root canals and how our dentist, Dr. Fromuth >, can ensure your comfort during this treatment.

 The innermost layer of your tooth, where the nerve is located, is called the pulp.
 When decay or damage reaches the pulp, it can result in a world of pain that distracts you from living your daily life.
 At this point, the only treatment option besides extracting the tooth is root canal therapy.

 The first step of the procedure is numbing your mouth to ensure you don’t feel pain.
 Thanks to local anesthetic, most patients report that getting a root canal is about as comfortable as receiving a standard filling.
 We also offer sedation options for those who are nervous about their root canal.

 Once the tooth is numb, we access its center and remove the damaged pulp, including the nerve, so that the pain shouldn’t bother you in the future.
 We then sanitize the inside of the tooth and fill it with a synthetic material called gutta-percha to help maintain its structure.
 After getting a root canal, we typically recommend that most patients receive a dental crown to protect the tooth from further damage.